-Price – Choose a pair not because of price but for functionality, because if your stuck up a mountain and cold then this might be a deep regret.
-Somethings have a value that are priceless and being warm is one of them..
+Price – Choose a pair not because of the price but for functionality, because if you’re stuck up a mountain and cold then this might be a deep regret.
+Somethings have a value that is priceless and being warm is one of them.

 ClimateSmart Crew neck LongJohns

-These are not ideal in hot climates and your child will find them very clammy, because they soak up moisture and don’t release the absorbed so easily.
-Another factor to consider is that these are highly flammable and melt in medium temperatures.
+These are not ideal in hot climates and your child will find them very clammy because they soak up moisture and don’t release the absorbed so easily.
+Another factor to consider is that these are highly flammable and melt at medium temperatures.

 This dark colored set are lightweight in design and the material is lovely to the skin.
-The seams are by far the best in this range and offers a long wear and tare than others, its both super-smooth and flawless in design.
+The seams are by far the best in this range and offer a long wear and tear than others, its both super-smooth and flawless in design.
 The encased stretch will keep things all held in place and maintain a high standard of comfort, even in the on/off process.

 Some people I know are using these instead of pajamas and can offer both outdoor thermal wear to keep them warm outside or even a pair to help those little kids who like to kick all the blankets off at night and end up with a cold because of it.